LDAP/merian/docs/MemoryManagement.md

 - `Buffer`
 - `Image`
-- `Texture`: A image together with an image view and an optional sampler
+- `Texture`: A image together with an image view and sampler
 - `AccelerationStructure`: for ray tracing

 Note that the destructor of these allocations destroys the underlying Vulkan resource and frees the associated memory.